Gullfoss waterfall Summer Night

 Golden Waterfall

-The Iceland word “Gullfoss” translates as the “Golden Falls” and is one of the highlights on the Golden Circle Tour.
-It is only Golden sometimes in soft Arctic sunlight, the rest of the time it is frothy white.
+The Icelandic word “Gullfoss” translates as the “Golden Falls” and is one of the highlights on the Golden Circle Tour.
+It is only golden sometimes in soft Arctic sunlight; the rest of the time it is frothy white.
 Gullfoss can be icy for 6 months of the year.
-This dramatic location is about two hour drive from Reykjavik, but only 10 minutes drive from Geysir.
+This dramatic location is about a two-hour drive from Reykjavik, but only a 10-minute drive from Geysir.

 Frozen Gulfoss waterfall